 Use competitors’ prices as a benchmark

-- If you set your price too high above theirs you risk gifting them an important competitive advantage.
+- If you set your price too high above theirs you give them an important competitive advantage.

 - Set your price too far below theirs and you will be throwing away profit, while consumers might wrongly consider your product to be inferior.